-What should I do if my flight is cancelled?
+What should I do if my flight is cancelled because of the UK air traffic issue?

 If your flight is cancelled you have the right to choose between a refund, rerouting or return.
 If you choose any of these three options you no longer have rights to the other two.